 01 of 06

 New York City

 03 of 06

 04 of 06

 While the Christmas season in Puerto Rico can begin as early as November, Nochebuena, or Christmas Eve, is Puerto Rico's most anticipated holiday event.
 If you want to be part of the world's longest holiday season, which starts in November and ends in February, Puerto Rico is where you need to go.

 There are a number of Christmas festivals and events in Alaska, including Christmas-themed ice art sculptures.
 Adventurous types can even try dog sledding.
-Indeed, if you can handle the chill and snow, Alaska provides a picture-perfect place for spending Christmas.
+Winter is also the prime time for catching the Aurora Borealis, or Northern Lights, that streak across the skies over the state.